craighillelson/add_members/README.md

 # add_members
-add members to a csv
+Python 3.8 script to add users to a csv.